mathiasertl/structured-tutorials/README.md

 ## TODO

-* Test file existance or something like that
-* Pre/post text for each part
 * Running commands:

   * Clear env
   * Add env (value is template)

+* Pre/post text for each part
+* Test file existence or something like that
 * Platform independent "echo" step (useful for debugging/testing)
 * Run in vagrant